 When you press the accelerator in a modern car, it's usually a computer rather than a throttle cable telling the engine how to respond.
-How sharp the engine feels and how much power it generates is as much down to lines of computer code as its size, allowing manufacturers to design fewer engines but tailor the ones they do make to a pecking order within model line-ups, or target specific efficiency figures.
+How the engine reacts depends on the computer code that it receives.
+It means that manufacturers can make fewer engines but tailor their characteristics to target specific performance or efficiency figures.

-In response, tuning specialists now replace fewer engine parts and are more likely to suggest plugging a computer into your car's onboard diagnostic port (OBD).
-Using this connection, a specialist can overwrite the manufacturer's software with an aftermarket version in the time it takes to drink a cup of tea.
-Equally, the standard engine map can be reinstalled in around the same amount of time.
+In response, tuning specialists now replace fewer mechanical parts and are instead more likely to suggest plugging a computer into your car's onboard diagnostic port (OBD).
+Using this connection, a specialist can overwrite the manufacturer's software with an aftermarket version quickly.
+If you need your car reverted to the standard engine map, this can also be done.

 An alternative route is to add an extra ECU, often referred to as a tuning box or chip.
 These devices are connected into the wiring loom under the bonnet, and rather than overwriting the car's engine software, they intercept and modify the ECU's signals as they are sent to the engine.
-Normally they come with a controller you can place on the dashboard to choose between a relaxed or sporty driving feel.
+Normally they come with a controller so you can manually control the system and choose a driving style.